Aquafortis/woo-align-buttons/trunk/README.txt

 == Changelog ==

 = 3.6.0 =
+* Beta version - Use with caution
+* Revert back to version 3.5.8 if you have any issues
+* See Troubleshooting section for instructions
-* This update also aligns your product titles
+* This version also aligns your product titles
+* Uses new technology that may not work on all devices
+* Disables script on small screens for compact viewing
+* Tested on WooCommerce version 3.5.6

+= 3.5.8 =
+* Stable version
-* The new script is Global and can be called within other Plugins
+* Global script can now be called within other Plugins
 * Tested on WooCommerce version 3.5.6

 = 3.5.7 =